 Communities can be important stakeholders, especially in large businesses and projects.
 They can impact projects or be impacted by a wide range of factors.

 Investors include both stakeholders, shareholders, and owners.
 They focus on the financial returns of the project/organization.
 They have the right to participate in major financial and managerial decisions.
-Typically, an investor can be external, primary and direct stakeholder that can contribute ideas to improve and promote your business.
+Typically, an investor can be an external, primary, and direct stakeholder that can contribute ideas to improve and promote your business.

 Suppliers and vendors are those who supply services and/or procure resources for the project.
 They are directly affected by the company’s operations.
 Suppliers are one of the most important types of stakeholders that you can work with during project management.